 Remember these?
 Remember when the airline employee made you put your carryon in it to prove it would fit?

-Apparently the rules about carryon size is just meant for ‘other people’ because I can not believe the size of things I see being carried on planes.
+Apparently, the rules about carry-on size are just meant for ‘other people’ because I can not believe the size of things I see being carried on planes.

-Yes, experience with small children or maybe convicts or boot camp recruits might be necessary for airline personnel.
+Yes, experience with small children, convicts or boot camp recruits might be necessary for airline personnel.

 Travel Annoyances – Feet